harmless-tech/Simple-Script-Prototype/README.md

 - Minimal dependencies for the compiler and runtime.
 - Safety through the use of a compiler, and the ban on null values.
 - Security and safety of the vm/runtime.
 (All vars should be has private and final has possible)
+- Allow a heap to hold custom data structures, that will have a long pointer to them.
+(Part of native extensions)

 ### Partial TODO
 - Compiler Rewrite.